MrPanda-to-you/FindingJesus/README.md

 7. LICENSE
 This project is available under the MIT License, allowing free modification and distribution.
-(Or you may specify an alternative license if desired.)

 8. CONTRIBUTING
 We welcome pull requests and suggestions.
 To contribute: